-While there is no cure, the good news is that treatment for ADHD has evolved over the years and options are better than ever.
+Treatment for ADHD has evolved over the years and options are better than ever.
 The American Academy of Pediatrics recommends behavioral therapy and medication, preferably together, for children 6 years old and up.
-That said, treatment is as individual as each person.
-That’s why working closely with your specialist is so important.
+The course of treatment will look a little different for everyone, and that's why working closely with a specialist is so important.

 Because ADHD involves a chemical imbalance in the brain, medication can often have a significant impact.
-“With current medications, patients can see an effect right away,” says Dr. Aronowitz, who works with both children and adults.
+“With current medications, patients can see an effect right away,” says Dr. Aronowitz.

-ADHD medications do require expert monitoring and follow-up by your specialist to make sure the particular drug and dosing are right for your growing child’s needs.
-For example, the doctor will want to ensure your child is gaining the appropriate weight and sleeping well.
+ADHD medications do require expert monitoring and follow-up by your specialist to ensure they are right for you.
+For example, the doctor will want to ensure you are maintaining an appropriate weight and sleeping well.

 It’s never too late to address ADHD

-Because ADHD is highly genetic, parents may recognize it in their own lives or in their family once their children are diagnosed.
-While some outward symptoms like hyperactivity may diminish with age, ADHD usually lasts throughout life and may continue to impact daily life and relationships.
-If you’re an adult who thinks you may have ADHD or need additional support, talk to your doctor about treatment options that can open doors to a new way of living.
+Because ADHD is genetic, parents may recognize it in themselves or in family members once their children are diagnosed.
+While some symptoms like hyperactivity may diminish with age, ADHD usually lasts throughout life and may continue to impact daily life and relationships.
+If you’re an adult who thinks you may have ADHD or need additional support, talk to your doctor.